sontc01/Pickleball_Bounce_Detection/README.md

 # Step 3: Refine the Bounding Boxes Annotations using Roboflow
 **Using Roboflow to visualize and refine the bounding boxes to best accuracy.**

+# Step 4: Create Categories Dataset for CatBoostRegressor model
+**Using the videos and frames to label the .csv file consist of 5 categories: "file name", "visibility", "x-coordinate", "y-coordinate", "status".**
+###
+The developer using the videos to check when the ball is flying, hitting or bounding (0,1,2) and when the ball is visibility with 4 VC (Visibility Class).